 A screened porch overlooks the backyard.
 Landscaping decorates the exterior of the house, and a large open area provides space for their pets.
 Invisible fencing allows their beloved dogs the freedom to run and explore, and an automatic doggie door gives their pets the ability to come in and go out at will.

+Two storey homes offer a range of benefits including increased privacy, additional space, and improved energy efficiency.
+From traditional designs to modern plans, two storey homes come in a variety of styles to suit any taste.
+The extra level allows for larger rooms with better views and more storage.
+The lower level can be used for a variety of purposes, such as home office, library, or media room.
+Find out more.
 The second floor offers plenty of room for guests, their visiting children who are away at college, and someday, they hope, grandchildren.
 Each bedroom has plenty of space to store suitcases and spread out.
 Baths are large, efficient and designed for young and old alike.
 Linda thought things through, recognizing what her guests might need to feel comfortable and at home.

 Linda has a sizeable collection of Warner Brothers’ Looney Tune cartoon characters.
 “As a child I was in the hospital and watched a lot of cartoons, and they made me happy,” she says.
 So about 15 years ago, Linda started to collect figures from the Warner Brothers Gallery.
 They are all on display in what Linda calls her “extra” room.
 This room actually took shape as the house came together and some extra space became easily accessible.